GoraNetwork/doc/developing_algorand.rst

 Observer node
 =============

 Gora observer node is a node set up and running on a Gora network for the purpose of monitoring requests.
 An observer node is not required to run continuously or have any GORA tokens staked.
-When using `Developer Quick Start <https://github.com/GoraNetwork/developer-quick-start>`_, setting up an observer node is not necessary because it includes a full Gora node.
+When using `Developer Quick Start`_, setting up an observer node is not necessary because it includes a full Gora node.
 Refer to the documentation at the above link for details.
 For troubleshooting applications on Algorand testnet or mainnet, if you are not already running a normal Gora node on the same network, set on up following the Getting Started section above.

 ======================================================
 Checking that your application is making request calls